devsu/condor-auth/README.md

 Using these rules, we're telling the application:

 - By default, for every method not defined in the file, the user must be authenticated (without taking into account any roles).
-- `sayHello` requires the user to have the `special` role in this application. (`resourceId` option must be set, to determine the name of this application)
+- `sayHello` requires the user to have the `special` permission/role in this application. (`applicationName` option must be set, to determine the name of this application)
-- `sayHelloOther` requires the user to have the `special` role in the `other-app` resource.
+- `sayHelloOther` requires the user to have the `special` permission/role in the `other-app` resource.
-- `sayHelloRealm` requires the user to have the `admin` role in the `realm` resource.
+- `sayHelloRealm` requires the user to have the `admin` permission/role in the `realm` resource.
 - `sayHelloCustom` access will be calculated by the `customValidation` method.
 - `sayHelloPublic` will be public (`$anonymous`)
 - `sayHelloMultiple` shows how you can pass not only one but an array of options to authorize the call.
 In this example, to authorize the method we are requiring any of these 3 conditions:

-  - The user to have the `special` role in this application
+  - The user to have the `special` permission/role in this application
-  - The user to have the `admin` role in the `realm` resource
+  - The user to have the `admin` permission/role in the `realm` resource
   - The `customValidation` method to return true

 ### Rules Options